rlang001/RPi-Reporter-MQTT2HA-Daemon/README.md

 # Now install the requirements
 pip install -r requirements.txt

-# Make sure any script requirement are installed (if they aren't aready)
-sudo pip3 install -r requirements.txt
 ```

 **WARNING:** If you choose to install these files in a location other than `/opt/RPi-Reporter-MQTT2HA-Daemon`, you will need to modify some of the control files which are used when setting up to run this script automatically.
 The following files: